Skip to content

 Write-Output $sid.Value

-Add SplunkForwarder to Channel Access bu running the command below
+Add SplunkForwarder to Channel Access by running the command below.
+Add your sid of SplunkForwarder

 wevtutil sl "Microsoft-Windows-Sysmon/Operational" /ca:"O:BAG:SYD:(A;;0x2;;;S-1-15-2-1)(A;;0x2;;;S-1-5-80-972488765-139171986-783781252-3188962990-3730692313)(A;;0xf0007;;;SY)(A;;0x7;;;BA)(A;;0x1;;;BO)(A;;0x1;;;SO)(A;;0x1;;;S-1-5-32-573)"